eehakkin/rsync-backup/README.md

 ### **backup-mirror**

-Copy backups and then delete old backup directories.
+Read mirror sources from configuration files, copy backup directories from the mirror sources using rsync(1) and then delete old backup directories based on pattern matching and ages.

 ### **backup-nice**